RateGain-logo-Vivid-Lavender

 6. Post-Booking Management: The Hotel CRS updates the inventory in real-time, ensuring that the room availability is accurately reflected across all channels.
 It also manages modifications, cancellations, and other post-booking processes.

-Major Hotel Central Reservation System Providers
+Central Reservation System Examples and Providers

 The market offers a range of Hotel CRS software providers, each with their own unique features and capabilities.
 Some prominent CRS providers include: